-The problem here is not simply to achieve movement across the circle to arrive in the basic putting position (Figure 1A) but how to ensure that the movement adds to the efficiency of the put.
+The problem here is not to achieve movement across the circle to arrive in the putting position (Figure 1A) but how to ensure that the movement adds to the efficiency of the putt.
 There are two accepted techniques - the shift and the rotation.

 The rotation - The approach is similar to the discus turn.
-Balance is important and again the rotation process must bring the athlete to the basic put starting position (Figure 1A)
+Balance is essential, and again the rotation process must bring the athlete to the basic put starting position (Figure 1A)

 The distance achieved in the shot is dependent on 3 parameters:

-The parameter that has the greatest effect on the potential distance is the speed of release of the shot.
+The parameter that has the most significant effect on the potential distance is the speed of release of the shot.

 Optimum Release Angle